Government of Eswatini: Executive branch

 In general practice, however, the monarch's power is delegated through a dualistic system: modern and statutory bodies, like the cabinet, and less formal traditional government structures.
-At present, parliament consists of an 82-seat House of Assembly (55 members are elected through popular vote; the Attorney General as an ex-officio member; 10 are appointed by the king and four women elected from each one of the administrative regions) and 30-seat Senate (10 members are appointed by the House of Assembly, and 20 are appointed by the king, whom at least the half must be women).
+At present, parliament consists of an 82-seat House of Assembly.
+55 members are elected through popular vote; the Attorney General as an ex-officio member; 10 are appointed by the king and 4 women elected from each one of the administrative regions.
+There is also a 30-seat Senate, where 10 members are appointed by the House of Assembly, and 20 are appointed by the king, whom at least the half must be women.

 The king must approve legislation passed by parliament before it becomes law.
-The prime minister, who is head of government is appointed by the king from among the members of the House on recommendations of the King's Advisory Council and the cabinet, which is recommended by the prime minister and approved by the king, exercises executive authority.
+The prime minister, who is head of government is appointed by the king from among the members of the House on recommendations of the King's Advisory Council.
+The cabinet, which is recommended by the prime minister and approved by the king, exercises executive authority.